 Digital Media & Journalism internships are available for three to six month, or one year opportunities

 Thank you for your interest in working with The Apopka Voice!
-We’re excited to work with you, and together, better inform, engage and inspire the Apopka community.
+We’re excited to work with you, and together, better engage, inform and inspire the Apopka community.

 If you want to learn more about our history, mission and leadership, please check out our About Us page.
-And for more information on the why behind this program getting started check out this article from 2021, and more for 2022 in our Advertise With Us section.
+And for more information on the why behind this program getting started check out this article from 2021, and more updated information in our Advertise With Us section.

 Denise and Reggie Connell were the biggest blessing in disguise...
 Some stories required me to speak to city commissioners, the mayor and even those in emergency services.
 Thanks to them, the Apopka City Council knows me by name.

 Even after the internship, I was able to continue securing interviews with the city commissioners and the mayor.
 Because they were already familiar with me, making time to speak with me was a lot smoother.
 This helped me publish three strong stories with the Sentinel, stories I know I couldn’t have done if I hadn’t interned with The Apopka Voice.

 I genuinely don’t know if I would be the journalist I am today if it weren’t for this internship, and I couldn’t have asked for a better opportunity.

 -- Yasmene Warren - Interning Correspondent from UCF, 2021

 - Hyper-local, digital media, real-world newsroom experience that can directly impact your resume with published by-lines, clips, and professional, credible references

 - You choose the role that you want to explore, be it reporter, photo/video journalist, data reporting/analysis, marketing, etc. and you will help shape, with the Publisher and Managing Editor, what your role will look like during the course of the internship